huggingface/dataset-viewer/libs/libcommon/README.md

 - `QUEUE_MONGO_DATABASE`: name of the database used for storing the queue.
 Defaults to `datasets_server_queue`.
 - `QUEUE_MONGO_URL`: URL used to connect to the MongoDB server.
 Defaults to `mongodb://localhost:27017`.

-## Worker configuration
+## Worker loop configuration

-Set environment variables to configure the worker that processes the queue.
+Set environment variables to configure the worker loop that processes the queue.

-- `WORKER_MAX_LOAD_PCT`: maximum load of the machine (in percentage: the max between the 1m load and the 5m load divided by the number of CPUs \*100) allowed to start a job.
+- `WORKER_LOOP_MAX_LOAD_PCT`: maximum load of the machine (in percentage: the max between the 1m load and the 5m load divided by the number of CPUs \*100) allowed to start a job.
 Set to 0 to disable the test.
 Defaults to 70.
-- `WORKER_MAX_MEMORY_PCT`: maximum memory (RAM + SWAP) usage of the machine (in percentage) allowed to start a job.
+- `WORKER_LOOP_MAX_MEMORY_PCT`: maximum memory (RAM + SWAP) usage of the machine (in percentage) allowed to start a job.
 Set to 0 to disable the test.
 Defaults to 80.
-- `WORKER_SLEEP_SECONDS`: duration in seconds that a worker waits at each loop iteration before checking if resources are available and processing a job if any is available.
-Note that the worker does not sleep on the first loop after finishing a job.
+- `WORKER_LOOP_SLEEP_SECONDS`: wait duration in seconds at each loop iteration before checking if resources are available and processing a job if any is available.
+Note that the loop doesn't wait just after finishing a job: the next job is immediately processed.
 Defaults to `15`.